 Understanding Depression and Suicide Risk

+If you experience persistent feelings of hopelessness, sadness, and helplessness, you're not alone.
 Millions of people in the United States live with depression.
 According to the National Institute of Mental Health, over 17 million adults experienced a major depressive episode in the past year.

 While many manage daily life with depression, one symptom requires immediate attention: suicidal ideation.
 The Centers for Disease Control and Prevention report that suicide is the 10th leading cause of death in the United States.

-Major depression is a significant risk factor for suicide, though not everyone with depression has suicidal thoughts.
+Major depression is a significant risk factor for suicide, though not everyone with depression experiences suicidal thoughts.
 If you’re experiencing depressive symptoms and suicidal thoughts, it’s crucial to seek help.
 With appropriate interventions, depression is treatable, and suicide is preventable.

 Immediate Steps if Suicidal Thoughts Arise

-Call a Crisis Hotline: National Suicide Prevention Lifeline at 800-273-8255.
+• Call a Crisis Hotline: National Suicide Prevention Lifeline at 800-273-8255.

-Reach Out: Contact a trusted friend, family member, or healthcare professional.
+• Reach Out: Contact a trusted friend, family member, or healthcare professional.
 If immediate danger is present, call 911 or your local emergency number.

 What is Suicidal Depression?